iuravic/duktig-skeleton-web-app/README.md

 The configuration service is a shared service, meaning that its instantiation will not return a blank instance, but an already configured value object.

+<a name="registering-services"></a>
 ### Registering services

 Services are registered in the `Config/services.php` file in your app folder.
-This file must return a closure which gets the container as it's argument, and returns it after configuring it.
+This file must return a closure which gets the container as it's argument, and returns it after configuring it:

 ```php
 <?php